Approximate Bayesian inference in semiparametric copula models: Theoretical Background

 where $\hat{F}_n, \hat{F}_{1n}, \hat{F}_{2n},\cdots,\hat{F}_{dn}$ are the joint and marginal empirical distribution functions of the observations.
 The empirical copula process is defined as

-and if the $j$-th first order partial derivative exists and is continous on $V_{d,j}=\{ u\in [0,1]^d: 0 < u_j < 1\}$, then $\mathbb{C}_n$ converges weakly to a Gaussian process $\{\mathbb{G}_C(u_1,u_2,\cdots,u_d), 0<u_1,u_2,\cdots,u_d<1 \}$ in $\ell^{\infty}([0,1]^d)$; for details, see Theorem 3 in \cite{fermanian}.
+and if the $j$-th first order partial derivative exists and is continous on $V_{d,j}=\{ u\in [0,1]^d: 0 < u_j < 1\}$, then $\mathbb{C}_n$ converges weakly to a Gaussian process \\ $\{\mathbb{G}_C(u_1,u_2,\cdots,u_d), 0<u_1,u_2,\cdots,u_d<1 \}$ in $\ell^{\infty}([0,1]^d)$; for details, see Theorem 3 in \cite{fermanian}.
 If a Bayesian nonparametric procedure which is asymptotically equivalent to the empirical distribution function is used, we may still advocate Theorem 3 in \cite{fermanian} and the obtained empirical copula is again consistent.

-A similar, but less general, argument may be used if the marginals are estimated parametrically, since the Bayesian procedure is asymptotically equivalent to the maximum likelihood approach and \cite{joe:05} shows that the two-step procedure based on maximum likelihood estimates is consistent.
+A similar, but less general, argument may be used if the marginals are estimated parametrically.
+In this case, the Bayesian procedure will be asymptotically equivalent to a maximum likelihood approach and \cite{joe:05} shows that the two-step procedure based on maximum likelihood estimates is consistent.

 However, for finite sample sizes, there may still be a problem: if we are using a wrong model on the marginals, the entire posterior sample may be misleading and the subsequent step might be biased.
 This problem is, of course, common to any parametric statistical procedure for copula estimation.